 Daniel Gutierrez, managing editor of insideBIGDATA, told Forbes, “The word on the street is there’s definitely a shortage of people who can do data science.”
-If you have a passion for computers, math, and discovering answers through data analysis, then earning an advanced degree in data science might be your next step.
+If you have a passion for computers, math, and discovering answers through data analysis, then earning an advanced degree in data science or data analytics might be your next step.

 What is Data Science?

-Dr. Martin Schedlbauer, data science professor at Northeastern University, says that data science is used by “computing professionals who have the skills for collecting, shaping, storing, managing, and analyzing data [as an] important resource for organizations to allow for data-driven decision making.”
+Martin Schedlbauer, PhD and data science professor at Northeastern University, says that data science is used by “computing professionals who have the skills for collecting, shaping, storing, managing, and analyzing data [as an] important resource for organizations to allow for data-driven decision making.”
 Almost every interaction with technology includes data—your Amazon purchases, Facebook feed, Netflix recommendations, and even the facial recognition required to sign in to your phone.

 Amazon is a prime example of just how helpful data collection can be for the average shopper.
 Amazon’s data sets remember what you’ve purchased, what you’ve paid, and what you’ve searched.
 This allows Amazon to customize its subsequent homepage views to fit your needs.
 For example, if you search camping gear, baby items, and groceries, Amazon will not spam you with ads or product recommendations for geriatric vitamins.
 Instead, you are going to see items that may actually benefit you, such as a compact camping high chair for infants.